 Your best customers are your competitors’ best prospects.
 At The Center for Sales Strategy, we have long said that it’s much easier to fill the bucket if it’s not leaking from the bottom.
-Many companies have an incredibly large need to go out and get new business every month—mainly because they are losing 33% or more of their current business.
+Many companies have an incredibly large need to go out and get new business every month—mainly because they're losing 33% or more of their current business.

 Churning through clients quickly and not getting any sort of renewal will fatigue your sales team.
 Over time, they will lose confidence in what they are selling.
-Just imagine the revenue growth you might be experiencing today if you did not have all that attrition—and you still had the same amount of new business coming in.
+Just imagine the revenue growth you'll experience without attrition and keeping the same amount of new business coming in.

 It’s easy to blame the economy, the category, or the competitive landscape as the reason your business is suffering, but the true sales professional doesn't just look at the external factors that might be causing this situation.

-- Read a book that is directly related to their industry, and share your notes and thoughts, as this will position you as a resource to them.
+5. Read a book that is directly related to their industry, and share your notes and thoughts, as this will position you as a resource to them.

 You can have the most efficient experience in the industry, but if your customers don’t feel like you care about them, they won’t stay loyal.
 What are some of the things that you're doing to show your best customers that they're important?